Enforc3rr/IMDB-Youtube-Courses/readme.md

 ## Future Work
 - To make API error response more particular than what it is right now .
 - To improve certain UI elements.
+- Adding Pagination

+##### Please feel free to ask any question regarding this application and also suggestions and improvements are most welcome.